-Walmart’s Project Gigaton is a new, ambitious project to reduce their value chain GHG emissions by one billion tons.
+Walmart’s Project Gigaton is an ambitious project to reduce their value chain GHG emissions by one billion tons.
 This Science Based Target (SBT) sets emission reductions in line with climate science and puts pressure on suppliers – especially ‘tier 1’ suppliers – to take greater action to reduce their GHG emissions.

 Project Gigaton runs in addition to Walmart’s long-established Sustainability Index.
 The Sustainability Index collects on a broad range of sustainability criteria for consumer product life cycles — from “raw materials, sourcing, manufacturing and transporting, to selling, customer use and end of life”.
 Project Gigaton is purely focused on – measuring GHG emissions reductions achieved by suppliers in a given year and elevating supplier goals and progress to reduce their GHG emissions.
 GHG reductions made to improve Sustainability Index “hot spots” can then be reported to Project Gigaton.